asyraf9/bootstrap-sidebar/README.md

 Current Limitations:

 1. This sidebar assumes you have a fixed top menubar
+2. This sidebar assumes you are using the 'container-fluid' class. use the affix plugin or a normal vertical menu for a fixed-width setup.
+3. you will have to write some custom css to enable fixed horizontal menu items (ask me if you need help)
-2. ~~This plugin is only tested for the left sidebar only. support for setting up a right sidebar exists but has never been tested yet.~~
+4. ~~This plugin is only tested for the left sidebar only. support for setting up a right sidebar exists but has never been tested yet.~~
-3. ~~Clicking outside the sidebar does not close the sidebar in smaller screens.~~
+5. ~~Clicking outside the sidebar does not close the sidebar in smaller screens.~~
-4. ~~On larger screens the sidebar is open(visible) by default and there is no way to change this at the moment.~~
+6. ~~On larger screens the sidebar is open(visible) by default and there is no way to change this at the moment.~~
-5. you will have to write some custom css to enable fixed horizontal menu items

 Demo:
-checkout the Plunker here: http://plnkr.co/edit/vUoQOe?p=preview

-New v0.1.0 Plunker demo coming soon.
+open index.html on your browser to checkout the features

 Usage:
 Usage is almost the same as the horizontal menubar collapse method: define a button on your top menubar that toggles the sidebar on and off like this: